interlockjs/interlock/docs/extensibility.md

 This is an **asynchronous promise plugin**.
 This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/index.js#L59-L64).
+This Pluggable's definition can be found [here](../lib/compile/index.js#L62-L67).

 ## hashBundle

 Calculate the bundle's hash.
 Defers to [updateBundleHash](#updatebundlehash) for the actual calculations.

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |